matt-harvey/tabulo/README.md

 <a name="colours-and-styling"></a>
 ### Colours and styling

-In most terminals, if you want print text that is coloured, or has other styles such as underlining, you need to use ANSI escape sequences, either directly, or by means of a library such as [Rainbow](http://github.com/sickill/rainbow) that uses them under the hood.
-When added to a string, ANSI escape codes increase a string's length without increasing the width it visually occupies in the terminal.
-So that Tabulo can perform the width calculations required to render the table correctly, the `styler` option should be passed to `add_column` to apply colours or other styling that require escape sequences.
+In most terminals, if you want to print text that is coloured, or has certain other styles such as underlining, you need to use ANSI escape sequences, either directly, or by means of a library such as [Rainbow](http://github.com/sickill/rainbow) that uses them internally.
+Tabulo needs to properly account for escape sequences when performing the width calculations required to render tables.
+The `styler` option on the `add_column` method is intended to facilitate this.

 For example, suppose you have a table to which you want to add a column that displays `true` in green if a given number is even, or else displays `false` in red.